Thousands attend Sanders health care rally in Michigan

 - Seattle’s Mayor Murray kills city-run bike-share program

+President-elect Donald Trump has vowed to overturn and replace the Affordable Care Act and majority Republicans in Congress this week began the process of repealing it using a budget maneuver that requires a bare majority in the Senate.

+“This is the wealthiest country in the history of the world.
+It is time we got our national priorities right,” Sanders told the rally.

-Sanders has been one of the strongest advocates for the health care law, which has delivered health coverage to about 20 million people but is saddled with problems such as rapidly rising premiums and large co-payments.
+He has been one of the strongest advocates for the law, which has delivered health coverage to about 20 million people but is saddled with problems such as rapidly rising premiums and large co-payments.

-Sanders made several visits to the state last year during the Michigan primary and on behalf of Democratic presidential candidate Hillary Clinton.
-He defeated her in the primary and attracted huge crowds during his stops, including one in Warren and another in nearby Ypsilanti, Michigan.
-But in a major surprise, Michigan voted narrowly for Trump on Nov.
-8, the first time a Republican has carried the state since 1988.
+Sanders made several visits to the state last year during the Michigan primary and defeated Hillary Clinton in the state.
+But in a major surprise, Michigan narrowly voted for Trump on Nov.
+8, the first Republican presidential candidate to carry the state since 1988.

+Mark Heller, 45, a civil rights, immigration and labor attorney who drove to the rally from Toledo, Ohio, said that stopping Republicans from repealing the law may take more than attending rallies.

+“I think that it’s going to take civil disobedience to turn this around because they have the votes in both the Senate and the House, and the president,” he said.

-The health law has provided health care subsidies and Medicaid coverage for millions who don’t get insurance at work.
+The health law has provided subsidies and Medicaid coverage for millions who don’t get insurance at work.
 It has required insurers to cover certain services such as family planning and people who are already ill, and has placed limits on the amount that the sick and elderly can be billed for health care.

-Republicans want to end the fines that enforce the requirement that many individuals buy coverage and that larger companies provide it to workers — mandates that experts say were needed to stabilize insurers’ rates.
-They’d like to expand health savings accounts, erase the taxes Obama’s law imposed on higher-income people and the health care industry, eliminate the subsidies that help people buy policies and pare back its Medicaid expansion for the poor.
+Republicans want to end the fines that enforce the requirement that many individuals buy coverage and that larger companies provide it to workers.
+They’d like to expand health savings accounts, erase the taxes Obama’s law imposed on higher-income people and the health care industry, eliminate the subsidies that help people buy policies and pare back its Medicaid expansion.

-But they face internal disagreements over policy, such as how to pay for any replacement and how to protect consumers and insurers during what could be a two- or three-year phase-out of the existing health program.
+But they face internal disagreements on how to pay for any replacement and how to protect consumers and insurers during a long phase-in of an alternative.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.